For 100 years, Peel Memorial has been there when it mattered most.

-People of Peel Memorial: Ravi Purewal
+People of Peel Memorial: John Cutruzzola and Bill Kanellopoulos

 In 1910, The Women's Institute of Brampton came together with an ambitious vision—to build the community's first hospital.
 That same community brought this vision to life.
 Passionate citizens and leaders mobilized around the idea, working together to build the small hospital that would eventually grow to impact millions of lives.
 One hundred years ago, Peel Memorial Hospital opened its doors for the first time, changing the landscape of health care in Brampton and surrounding communities forever.